Northmoor Green

+Northmoor Green, also called Moorland, is a village in North Petherton parish in south central Somerset, England.
+The village is in the heart of the low-lying Somerset Levels, about 3 mi east of North Petherton town.

-Set in the heart of the Somerset levels it has the River Parrett running next to it.
-It has fewer local amenities than it used to; the village shop, school and post office have closed leaving only a church, village hall and an out of village pub, The Thatchers Arms.
+The River Parrett passes the east end of the village.
+The village shop, school and post office have closed leaving only the church and village hall.
 The church of St Peter and St John was built in the 1840s.
+A pub, The Thatchers Arms is about a mile to the north-west.

-The Village Hall was built to celebrate the coronation of Queen Elizabeth II.
-It was originally started by the villagers themselves, but had to be pulled down and rebuilt by professional builders, as the walls were not straight.
+The village hall was built to celebrate the coronation of Elizabeth II.
+Work was begun by the villagers, but had to be pulled down and rebuilt by professional builders, as the walls were not straight.
 Dances used to be held in it once a month, with refreshments provided by the local Women's Institutes.

 Before the hall was built, a small amateur dramatic society, The Parrett Players, produced two one-act plays which were held in the local school.

 The village gained nationwide recognition in February 2014 due to extensive flooding on the Somerset Levels which particularly affected Moorland, when the Environment Agency constructed an earth bank to try to hold back the water.